-- No choice of colours
+- No choice of colors

 These sleek cycling gloves feature stretch fabric with a fully waterproof exterior and breathable internal membrane.

 They also offer a durable (synthetic) leather palm that is padded to reduce vibration.
-The extended cuff has a Velcro adjuster for a great fit and there is reflective trim for visibility on the fingerprint area.
+The extended cuff has a Velcro adjuster for a great fit, and there is reflective trim for visibility on the fingerprint area.

-- Great fit with range of sizes
+- Great fit with a range of sizes

 - Padded palm for comfort